-- a.
+a.
 Primary Structure Required.
-No vehicle, including recreational and commercial vehicles, shall be stored or allowed to remain on any property that does not contain a primary structure unless vehicle storage is a specifically approved use at that location. - b.
+No vehicle, including recreational and commercial vehicles, shall be stored or allowed to remain on any property that does not contain a primary structure unless vehicle storage is a specifically approved use at that location.

+b.
 Storage of Construction Vehicles & Equipment.
-No semitrucks and tractor trailers, manufactured homes, tractors, bulldozers, earth carriers, cranes, tow trucks and/or any other heavy equipment or machinery shall be stored or parked on any property unless the machinery is either engaged in providing construction or other service to the site or associated with a specifically approved land use at that location that complies with all requirements of this Ordinance. - c.
+No semitrucks and tractor trailers, manufactured homes, tractors, bulldozers, earth carriers, cranes, tow trucks and/or any other heavy equipment or machinery shall be stored or parked on any property unless the machinery is either engaged in providing construction or other service to the site or associated with a specifically approved land use at that location that complies with all requirements of this Ordinance.

+c.
 Commercial Vehicle Parking.
-The parking of commercial vehicles on residentially used properties and in residential zoning districts shall comply with the following requirements (unless otherwise limited by HOA covenants or exisitng covenants): - i.
+The parking of commercial vehicles on residentially used properties and in residential zoning districts shall comply with the following requirements:

+i.
 General Requirements.
 All commercial vehicles shall be owned and/or operated by residents of the property and any on-site business uses and associated vehicles shall comply with the requirements of this Ordinance.

-- ii.
+ii.
 Non-residential Zoning Standards.
-A maximum of one (1) commercial vehicle for each licensed driver shall be permitted to be parked on-site.
-All commercial vehicles shall be operable and licensed. - iii.
+A maximum of one

+operable and licensed.

+iii.
 Residential Zoning District Standard.
 A maximum of one (1) light-duty commercial truck, such as a pick-up truck, cargo van, transit van or other similar vehicle may be parked on a driveway or paved surface on a residential lot which is occupied by the vehicle's licensed driver.
 All commercial vehicles shall be operable and licensed.
-Allowable commercial vehicles in residential zoning districts do not include medium or heavy-duty trucks, including box trucks, refrigerated trucks, flatbed trucks or semi-trailers. - iv.
+Allowable commercial vehicles in residential zoning districts do not include medium or heavy-duty trucks, including box trucks, refrigerated trucks, flatbed trucks or semi-trailers.

+iv.
 Recreational Vehicle Storage.
 The parking of recreational vehicles (including boats, trailers, recreational vehicles, or other similar equipment) is allowed on a paved surface in the side or rear yard, but no more than one (1) recreational vehicles shall be stored on any residentially zoned and used property at any time.
 One (1) additional vehicle shall be allowed for temporary visitors on a temporary basis, not exceeding seven (7) consecutive days or fourteen (14) total days in any calendar year.
-In no instance shall any recreational vehicle be occupied or used for sleeping, living, or housekeeping purposes. - d.
+In no instance shall any recreational vehicle be occupied or used for sleeping, living, or housekeeping purposes.

+d.
 Vehicle Maintenance.
-Repairing, restoration and maintenance procedures or projects on vehicles on any residentially zoned or used property, when the work is not conducted entirely within the interior passenger space of the vehicle, shall be subject to the following limitations: - i.
+Repairing, restoration and maintenance procedures or projects on vehicles on any residentially zoned or used property, when the work is not conducted entirely within the interior passenger space of the vehicle, shall be subject to the following limitations:

+i.
 Maintenance Location.
 All vehicles being worked on outside shall be on an improved driveway surface consistent with the requirements for the zoning district in which it is located.